Deadly July 4 parade: Shots, then a frantic rush to escape

 “It was fun, cheerful, and hot,” she recalled about passing through Central Avenue business district, lined with tony boutiques, cafes and restaurants.
 On either side of the street, attendees sat on blankets and lawn tables, some snacking on potato chips or cookies as they watched.

-It took the children on the cycles no more than 20 minutes to traverse the entire parade route, which ended at the bottom of a hill near the park, where a bouncy house was set up for youngsters to play in after they completed the trek.
+It took the children on the cycles no more than 20 minutes to traverse the entire parade route, which ended at the bottom of a hill near a park, where a bouncy house was set up for youngsters to play in after they completed the trek.

 “We may have been one of the only groups who finished the parade route,” Visconti said.

-One of the reason the smaller kids went first was so they could run back up the hill and watch the rest of the parade.
+One of the reasons the smaller kids went first was so they could run back up the hill and watch the rest of the parade.

 Visconti, too, made her way back up the hill, to the other end of Central Avenue, near the Shapiro family.
 It was around 10:20 a.m. when she heard several slower booming sounds followed immediately by a rapid secession of what seemed 20 loud pops, she said.